vzhn/test-assignment-ip-addresses/README.md

 This structure allows to reduce memory usage for small set.

-The picture illustrates address representation as `8+8+16`: 8 bits for first page address, 8 bit for next page address, 16 bit for bit address in a bit set
+The picture illustrates address representation as `8+8+16`: 8 bits for first page address, 8 bit for next page address, 16 bit for bit address in a bit set.
+This configuration is tunable, see [BitAddressConfiguration.kt](src/main/kotlin/me/vzhilin/job/ipcounter/BitAddressConfiguration.kt)

 ![image](./doc/address.png)